Dikyashi/MVVM-APP-Demonstration/README.md

-# MVVM-APP-Demonstration
+# Android:MVVM-APP-Demonstration
-MVVM App using Retrofit and Glide
+Android app using MVVM with Retrofit and Glide

 Model–view–viewmodel is a software architectural pattern that facilitates the separation of the development of the graphical user interface from the Data.